Orange-OpenSource/ouds-android/docs/topics/getting_started.md

 Orange is providing a full Design System to build Orange mobile application.
 The objective of the Orange Unified Design System (OUDS) is to propose a set of guidelines on how to apply the Orange Brand on mobile applications.
 The Orange design system also provides a series of components and modules that show in details how to use this in the Orange apps.

-The Orange Unified Design System has been implemented in a code library (OUD Android) that provides:
+The Orange Unified Design System has been implemented in a code library (OUDS Android) that provides:
 - a Jetpack Compose code library
 - a playground app that can be launched to show the components and modules
 - this playground app also shows how to use the lib or style existing components